 This keyword is used correct the midside node-position of higher order elements stored in a set.
 It is performed automatically if a new mesh is created or if nodes are projected to target surfaces.
 The correction will use a circular track defined by the corner-nodes and the midside node.
 With the parameter "lin," the corrected position is halfway between the corner-nodes for all inner nodes.
-Nodes on the surface are not affected by the lin option.
+Except the midside nodes on the surface are not linearized but use the circular track.
+The user might overrule this restriction with the "force" option.
 The "gen" option will generate midside nodes for linear elements like he8 or te4.
 The "rem" option will remove midside nodes from the element formulation but the nodes are not deleted.
 The nodes are stored in a new set called "-delete" and the user might "zap" this set.